Ruellia brittoniana (Ru-EL-lee-a brit-toe-nee-A-na), more commonly known as Mexican Petunia belongs to Acanthaceae family and Ruellia genus.

 Two other varieties with variegation are Ruellia Makoyana and Ruellia portellae.

-It’s an evergreen perennial known for its flowers.
+It’s an evergreen perennial known for its flowers and being deer resistant.

 These plants typically form colonies of stalks with lance-shaped leaves.